-Complaints alleging discrimination, including sexual harassment, that do not constitute sexual [-based] harassment under Title IX [involving a student as either a complainant or respondent,] are subject to the complaint and investigation procedures set forth in Title 4, Chapter 8, Section 14 (C)[(D)(2)) of the NSHE Handbook.
+Complaints alleging discrimination, including sexual harassment, that do not constitute sexual harassment under Title IX are subject to the complaint and investigation procedures set forth in Title 4, Chapter 8, Section 14(C) of the NSHE Handbook.
 The hearing procedures and sanctions established in this Chapter 10 are applicable to the resolution and determination of such complaints.

-[Complaint, investigation, hearing and sanctions p]Procedures required for allegations of sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent] including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D)[(6)(6)) of the NSHE Handbook and cross-referenced below at Section 10.4.12.
-In the event allegations of misconduct include allegations of Title IX sexual[-based] harassment as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Section 10.4.12.
+Procedures required for allegations of sexual harassment under Title IX including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D) of the NSHE Handbook and cross-referenced below at Section 10.4.12.
+In the event allegations of misconduct include allegations of Title IX sexual harassment as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Section 10.4.12.
 The procedures for all other allegations are as follows: